ckaestne/seaibib/README.md

 > Nice case study paper from a team at Google that explicitly discusses the various challenges of building an ML-based system that go beyond just the modeling part, including issues like automatic calibration, composing many models, and teamwork in interdisciplinary teams.
 Include an architecture diagram.
 Despite some vagueness, we use it in class as a case study to show the importance of software engineering in ML projects.

+Géron, Aurélien.
+"Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems".
+2nd Edition, O'Reilly Media, 2019.

+> One of many books explaining how various machine-learning techniques (including a quite extensive treatment of deep learning), and also shows pragmatically how to use the corresponding techniques with various libraries.
+Spends about half a page talking very superficially about deployment and evaluation in production (Section "Launch, Monitor, and Maintain Your System"), but is otherwise squarely in the data science camp.
+Overall accessible and quite detailed introduction that invites to immediate play with some datasets and build some models.

 Polyzotis, Neoklis, Sudip Roy, Steven Euijong Whang, and Martin Zinkevich. "[Data lifecycle challenges in production machine learning: a survey](https://dl.acm.org/doi/pdf/10.1145/3299887.3299891)."
 ACM SIGMOD Record 47, no. 2 (2018): 17-28.

 > Essay/position paper with many pointers from the Tensorflow team.
 Key message is that ML can learn from data management community.
-Interesting, but not very deep and the survey part is adhoc.
+Interesting, but not very deep and the survey part seems ad-hoc.

 Arpteg, Anders, Björn Brinne, Luka Crnkovic-Friis, and Jan Bosch. "[Software engineering challenges of deep learning](https://ieeexplore.ieee.org/iel7/8496898/8498147/08498185.pdf)."
 In 2018 44th Euromicro Conference on Software Engineering and Advanced Applications (SEAA), pp. 50-59.
 IEEE, 2018.